 \section{Proposed CDC-SPM Haptic Interface}

 As mentioned earlier, in certain medical applications like minimally invasive surgery or diagnostic ultrasound, the instrument tip needs to rotate around a fixed point.
-This requires pure, stable rotation that is precisely centered at the tool-patient interface.
-Achieving this requires highly specialized mechanics and kinematics in the interface device.
+This requires pure, stable rotational motion that is precisely centered at the tool-patient interface.
+Achieving this demands highly specialized mechanics and kinematics in the interface device.
 Spherical Parallel Mechanisms (SPMs) are a proven solution for achieving pure rotational motion with parallel structure.
-This makes them highly attractive in haptic interface design, where maximum workspace, high structural stiffness, and low inertia are essential.
+This makes them highly attractive in haptic interface design, where large workspace, high structural stiffness, and low inertia are essential.

-In addition, when a haptic interface is mounted at the end-effector of a robotic arm, as in our target applications, several structural modifications are required to improve dexterity.
-To minimize displacement errors during tasks demanding pure rotational motion, the system should be designed such that the CoR is directly located at the instrument tip, rather than relying on effective arm compensation to decouple translation and rotation.
+In addition, when a haptic interface is mounted on the end-effector of a robotic arm, as in targeted applications, several structural modifications are required to improve dexterity.
+To minimize displacement errors in tasks demanding pure rotational motion,the CoR should be directly located at the instrument tip, rather than relying on effective arm compensation to decouple translation and rotation.
 Moreover, reducing the inertia of the interface is essential to achieve high responsiveness and transparency.
-Despite this, most existing designs place the CoR within the structure itself (either below or above the moving platform) rather than at the clinically relevant point \cite{Zhang2024StateRobotics}.
+However, most existing designs place the CoR within the mechanism structure itself (either below or above the moving platform), rather than at the clinically relevant interaction point \cite{Zhang2024StateRobotics}.